“An exquisite boutique hotel on the quiet side of medieval Lindos with succulent views over the bay”

 - Traditional cultures

-Melenos Lindos is not an ideal place for very small kids as there are some high drops on the property.
+Melenos Lindos is not an ideal place for very small kids as there are lots of steps and some high drops.
 That said, children under 2 years old stay for free.

 Family friendly accommodation: